A family index theorem for periodic Hamiltonian systems and bifurcation: Bifurcation

 then $X\setminus B(\mathcal H)$ has infinitely many path components. \end{enumerate} \end{theorem}

 Intuitively, part i) of Theorem \ref{theorem:bifurcation} states that $B(\mathcal H)$ is a subset of codimension $1$ in $X$.
 Let us recall that the \textit{covering dimension} $\dim\mathcal{X}$ of a topological space $\mathcal{X}$ is the minimal value of $n\in\mathbb{N}$ such that every finite open cover of $\mathcal{X}$ has a finite open refinement in which no point is included in more than $n+1$ elements.
-Now, from the disconnectedness of its complement in $X$, it indeed follows from Theorem \ref{theorem:bifurcation} that the covering dimension of $B(\mathcal H)$ is at least $\dim(X)-1$ (cf. \cite[Prop.
-V.6]{Dimension}).
+Now, from the disconnectedness of its complement in $X$, it indeed follows from Theorem \ref{theorem:bifurcation} that the covering dimension of $B(\mathcal H)$ is at least $\dim(X)-1$ if $X$ is a topological manifold (cf. \cite[Prop.
+V.6]{Dimension}).\\ Finally, setting $(X,Y)=(I,\partial I)$, we obtain from the first assertion of Theorem \ref{theorem:bifurcation} that if one of the integers in Theorem \ref{mainpath} is non-zero, then any neighbourhood of $I\times\{0\}$ in $I\times H^\frac{1}{2}(S^1,\mathbb{R}^{2n})$ contains non-trivial solutions of \eqref{equation}.
+This result was proved in \cite[Theorem 2.2]{SFLPejsachowiczII} under the additional assumption that $\mathcal{H}$ depends smoothly on the parameter $\lambda\in I$.